Aubrey Barnard

 Curriculum Vitæ | Résumé

-I do machine learning research, focusing on medical applications of causal discovery in electronic health records databases.
-My research interests include causal inference, probabilistic graphical models, event history analysis / time series, multi-relational rule learning, and databases.
+I am a computer scientist doing machine learning research, mainly related to medical applications of causal discovery in databases of electronic health records.
+My research interests include algorithms, causality, probabilistic graphical models, graphs, event history analysis / time series, multi-relational rule learning, and databases.

 In 2019, I earned my PhD in Computer Sciences from the University of Wisconsin, advised by David Page (who has moved to Duke).
 My dissertation was on discovering the adverse effects of medications, through learning the structure of Bayesian network causal models, and through analyzing observational studies with machine learning for hypothesizing drug effects.
 This research produced a new method for Bayesian network structure learning, and a novel causal discovery machine learning approach based on analyzing before–after studies with temporal inverse probability weighting.